LeRenald/Back_to_Hell/README.md

 ### Concept
 ***Back to Hell*** is a school project produced during one month in a team of 10 students.
 The objective was to create a 2D mobile game.
-The game is a 2D platformer endless runner
+The game is a 2D platformer endless runner, it is played alone on mobile (only Android).

 ### Rules